mnibert7598/mnibert7598/README.md

 - How to create awesome data visualizations!
 - How to tell a story

+### 🧠 My Top Goal is...
+- Finish school without having a nervous breakdown

-### ⚡ Fun fact:
+### ⚡ A Fun Fact about me is...
 I'll be getting a Corgi for the New Year!!
-We've already named him, Bunky.
+I've already named him, Bunky.

-### ⚡ One line that describes me best?
-Quiet but ambitious girl who loves to ~~cook~~ eat, learn new things and watch old 2000's sitcoms/crime shows.

-### 🧠 My Goals
-- Finish school without having a nervous breakdown
+### ✨ I am...
+- Extremely Quiet but ambitious
+- Lover of ~~cooking~~ eating
+- a 2000's sitcom/crime show meme generator